PrakharSrivastav/apache-kafka-getting-started/README.md

 # apache-kafka-getting-started

 A Simple application to understand basics of apache-kafka.
-We are trying to simulate a simple payment application.

-For full picture of the business scenario, check  [here](docs/v1/business-case.md)
+Shows example examples for Producing and Consuming messages.

 # Local setup